dotnet-foundation/website/input/blog/posts/net-foundation-february-update.md

 Author: Jon Galloway
 Published: 2019-02-28 22:00:00.0000000
 ---
 <p>Hey!
-It’s the February Update!
+It's the February Update!
 As always, these are available both on our blog and via e-mail: <a href="http://eepurl.com/dhL_qb">Sign up to get the .NET Foundation Update via e-mail</a>
 <h2>.NET Foundation Updates</h2>
 <h3>Meetups</h3>
 <p>The .NET Foundation sponsored <a href="https://www.meetup.com/pro/dotnet">.NET Meetup Pro groups</a> have been busy!
 Here are some quick stats:</p>